dwyl/flutter-navigation-menu-demo/README.md

 For more information, visit
 https://stackoverflow.com/questions/56726298/nesting-reorderable-lists.

-In `ReorderableListView`, when the user *long presses the menu item* and drags it, the `onReorder` callback function is invoked.
+In `ReorderableListView`, when the person *long presses the menu item* and drags it, the `onReorder` callback function is invoked.
 We are calling a function called